Beth Pyatak PhD, OTR/L, CDE

 Clark, F. A., Jackson, J., & Pyatak, E. A. (2013).
 Developing an integrated occupational science research program: The USC Well Elderly and Pressure Ulcer Prevention studies.
-In D. Pierce (Ed.), Occupational science for occupational therapy. (pp. 291-310).
-Thorofare, NJ: Slack, Inc. Link to full text
+In D. Pierce (Ed.), Occupational science for occupational therapy (pp. 291-310).
+Thorofare, NJ: Slack, Inc. Full text

 OVERVIEW: This paper describes the study protocol used to evaluate the Resilient, Empowered, Active Living with Diabetes (REAL Diabetes) intervention and reports on baseline characteristics of recruited participants.
 REAL Diabetes is an activity-based intervention designed to address the needs of young adults diagnosed with type 1 (T1D) or type 2 diabetes (T2D) from low socioeconomic status or racial/ethnic minority backgrounds.
 The REAL intervention incorporates tailored delivery of seven content modules addressing various dimensions of health and well-being as they relate to diabetes, delivered by a licensed occupational therapist.

 METHODS: In this pilot randomized controlled trial, participants are assigned to the REAL Diabetes intervention or an attention control condition.
 The study's primary recruitment strategies included in-person recruitment at diabetes clinics, mass mailings to clinic patients, and social media advertising.
 Data collection includes baseline and 6-month assessments of primary outcomes, secondary outcomes, and hypothesized mediators of intervention effects, as well as ongoing process evaluation assessment to ensure study protocol adherence and intervention fidelity.